MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/virtual-appointments-app.md

 <!--- Users who want to learn how to use the Virtual Appointments app should visit the [Microsoft Teams support site for Virtual Appointments](https://support.microsoft.com/office/what-is-virtual-appointments-22df0079-e6d9-4225-bc65-22747fb2cb5f), where they can watch a video and read about how to use the app.
 Topics include how to create a calendar, create and edit appointment types, add and manage staff, customize and publish a booking page, and manage your appointment queue.--->

 Team members can find the app in the Teams app store, or you can share the [installation link](https://teams.microsoft.com/l/app/6e106207-4565-4312-b3ea-bbe9b3ed0a02?source=app-details-dialog) to help them find it.
-Admins can use an [app setup policy](/microsoftteams/teams-app-setup-policies) to pin the app for your organization, or team members can [pin the app themselves](https://support.microsoft.com/office/pin-an-app-for-easy-access-3045fd44-6604-4ba7-8ecc-1c0d525e89ec).
+IT admins can use an [app setup policy](/microsoftteams/teams-app-setup-policies) to pin the app for your organization, or team members can [pin the app themselves](https://support.microsoft.com/office/pin-an-app-for-easy-access-3045fd44-6604-4ba7-8ecc-1c0d525e89ec).

 ## Overview of the app